mohathecreator/Breast-Cancer-Predicter/README.md

-# 🩺 Breast Cancer Prediction using Machine Learning
+# 🩷Breast Cancer Prediction using Machine Learning

 ## 📌 Project Overview
 This project aims to develop a **machine learning model** that predicts whether a tumor is **malignant** or **benign** based on medical features.
 The dataset used is the **Breast Cancer Wisconsin Dataset** from `sklearn.datasets`.